KDE/digikam-doc/batch_queue/watermark_tool.rst

 Image Settings
 --------------

 If you want to use the **Image** watermark type, make sure that you already have a graphics file handy, and select it from the file system.
 Check **Ignore Watermark aspect Ratio** option if you want the watermark to ignore its own aspect ratio and use the image's aspect ratio instead.
-Check **Add transparency to watermark image** if you want watermark to be transparent and tune the **Opacity** value in percents with the option just below.
+Check **Add transparency to watermark image** if you want watermark to be transparent and tune the **Opacity** value in percentages with the option just below.

 .. figure:: images/bqm_watermark_image_settings.webp